It’s true that everyone works better when they can communicate with ease.

 If you don’t implement a proper fix, and guide people in the correct way, they may develop bad habits and “once you've got a bad habit, it’s harder to change, right?
 It becomes an instinctive bad habit.”
 For instance, if you’re transitioning to use software (or any new tool) it’s important to make sure people don’t form bad habits and make mistakes by thinking about old, outdated terminology as well.

 Change can be difficult to get your head around, because as Nisha continues, “People will assume something means something else and then use it in that way,” so you need to prevent that by communicating, clearly, how and why a change is being implemented.
-Optimising your team with automation will bring benefits.
+Getting started with with automation will bring benefits.

 Training shouldn't be a one-and-done scenario either.
 If you're genuine about investing properly in your staff and maintaining a great service, it's a good idea to provide refresher training, particularly as programmes and software will adapt and update over time as well.